davidtcarson/frisco/readme.txt

+**DO NOT USE ON LIVE SITE.
+Use on development site with more recent trunk version of BuddyPress 1.6.**

 --- Frisco ---
 A clean and simple child theme for BuddyPress 1.6+.
 Frisco uses the BuddyPress default theme as its parent theme.
 BuddyPress must be active for Frisco to function.